-Research infrastructure (RI), from individual instruments to major research facilities, is foundational to the scientific endeavor.
-Definitions of RI have evolved significantly over the years, particularly as remote access and cyberinfrastructure have become essential components of almost every tool in use by the research community.
+Research infrastructure (RI), from individual instruments to major research facilities, is foundational to the scientific endeavor and essential for ground-breaking discoveries and global leadership.
+Definitions of RI have evolved significantly over the years, particularly as remote access and cyberinfrastructure have become important components of almost every tool in use by the research community.
 The COVID-19 pandemic further emphasized the critical nature of these components and illustrated how they contribute to ongoing efforts to expand access to RI to historically underserved groups and communities.
 Additionally, NSF investments in science and engineering have stimulated discovery and innovation in the design and development of novel infrastructure, giving rise to new and different forms of RI.